TriplyDB/YALC/datasets/todo/README.md

 ## File name extension order

-The following datasets cannot be uploaded because they do not have the RDF file name extension (`.nt`) at the anticipated location (i.e., at the end or directly before the file compression/archive format):
+The following datasets cannot be uploaded because they do not have one of the supported/recognized RDF file name extensions at the anticipated location (i.e., at the end or directly before the file compression/archive format):

   - [Code List for Cultural Heritage Organizations](loc_organizations.json) local name